-OCSP responses must be compliant with RFC 6960 and the Certificate which signs the OCSP response must be always issued by the same CA who issue the certificate.
+OCSP responses must be compliant with RFC 6960 or RFC 5019.
+OCSP responses must be always signed by an OCSP responder whose certificate is signed by the CA that issued the certificate whose revocation status is being checked.

-4.9.10 On-line revocation checking requirements
+4.9.10 On-Line Revocation Checking Requirements